 No aggression.
 No e-collars.
 No clickers.
 No treats.
 It’s not about the dog: it’s almost never about the dog.

-If you’re willing to do anything and everything to get to where you need to be to be your dog’s pack leader, then it’s very likely that The DOuG Trainer, or any dog trainer, can help.
-If you’re hoping for a magic button that changes your dog’s behavior while you stay the same, then it’s doubtful any dog trainer is going to be able to do much.
+If you’re willing to do anything and everything to get to where you need to be to be your dog’s leader, then it’s very likely that The DOuG Trainer, or any dog trainer, can help.
+There’s no magic button that changes your dog’s behavior.
 Surprisingly, learning about your dog makes you learn a lot about yourself.
-You’ll learn oodles about yourself as you begin to relate better and better with your dog.
+Your dog is your mirror.

-Ask yourself if you’re eager enough, interested enough, and passionate enough to learn as much as you can about you and your dog.
-Hopefully, you’re excited about calling The DOuG Trainer and you can’t wait until he shows up at your doorstep to help you with your favorite companion.
-That’s the attitude of a leader.
-Leaders continue to look at and learn about themselves, and in the process they help others.
+You’ll learn about you and your dog’s temperament.
+Hopefully, you’re excited about calling The DOuG Trainer and you can’t wait until he shows up at your doorstep to help you with you and your favorite companion.
+It’s the attitude of a leader: leaders look at and learn about themselves, and in the process, they learn they can help others.

 Lead or Follow?

 Dog’s aren’t humans.
 They’re programmed to lead, but if there’s a stronger leader, they’re programmed to follow.
 If that leader is suddenly missing, they’re programmed to lead.
 It’s Nature’s pendulum swing, and She does it in real time.
 It’s always changing.
 It never stops.

 Dog’s behaviors are black and white—lead or follow.
 If you’re not leading, they lead.
 If they’re leading, then you’re their follower: you don’t want that.